Andrew Pitt: MotoGP & Superbike World Championship

-For 2007, he signed to race in MotoGP for the Ilmor team.
+For 2007, Pitt signed to race in MotoGP for the Ilmor team.
 He was forced to retire with mechanical problems from the first race of the season in Qatar.
 On 15 March 2007, Ilmor announced that they were taking a break from MotoGP as a result of funding issues.
 This left Pitt without a ride.

 Return to Supersport

-Later in 2007 he made two substitute appearances in the Supersport World Championship for Ten Kate replacing the injured Sébastien Charpentier, taking two second places behind dominant teammate Kenan Sofuoğlu.
+Later in 2007, Pitt made two substitute appearances in the Supersport World Championship for Ten Kate replacing the injured Sébastien Charpentier, taking two second places behind dominant teammate Kenan Sofuoğlu.

-In 2008 he races in World Supersport for Ten Kate full-time, replacing Sofuoglu.
-In his first race he collided with the crashed bike of teammate Jonathan Rea.
+In 2008, Pitt raced in World Supersport for Ten Kate full-time, replacing Sofuoglu.
+In his first race, he collided with the crashed bike of teammate Jonathan Rea.
 He won three of the first six races to establish a championship lead.
 A collision with Eugene Laverty at Vallelunga threatened to derail his championship challenge, but he clinched the 2008 World Supersport championship in the penultimate round at Magny-Cours after closest rival Rea was taken out by Robbin Harms.
 During the Brands Hatch race in 2008, Pitt was involved in an accident that claimed the life of Craig Jones.
 The British rider fell in front of Pitt at Clark Curve, and Pitt's bike unavoidably struck the head of Jones, who died from his injuries on 4 August.

-He remained with the team for 2009, despite originally targeting a return to WSBK.
+Pitt remained with the team for 2009, despite originally targeting a return to WSBK.
 He opened the season with two second places on the 2008 bike, but struggled once the 2009 model was introduced.
 He was replaced by Michele Pirro for 2010.